Systems, Entities and Fields

 Physical Fields

 A Physical Field is an attribute of a Physical Entity.
 Unlike Physical Entities, it is not possible to visualize all the records of Physical Fields, but it is possible to access only those that are related to the selected Physical Entity.
-To view the record of Physical Fields of a Physical Entity, you must click on the “Physical Fields” tab as shown in the figure.
+To view the record of Physical Fields of a Physical Entity, make sure you are on the “Home” tab.

 The registry shows:

-• Name: the name of the physical field.
+• Name: the name of the Physical Field.

 • Description: the description.

-• Type: The type of physical field, for example Timestamp or Numeric.
+• Type: The type of Physical Field, for example Timestamp or Numeric.

-• Issue: issues connected to physical field (if present)
+• Issue: issues connected to Physical Field (if present)

 Definition of a Physical Field